The best rewards credit card offers of December 2023

 There’s a reason we here at Million Mile Secrets have consistently touted this card as the best card for beginners.
 Chase Ultimate Rewards points are easy to earn and redeem and can be extremely valuable once you get to know the best ways to use them (usually by transferring to any of Chase’s travel partners).

-Compared to many other more premium travel cards, the $95 annual fee is quite manageable, especially considering the $750 value of the welcome bonus, the ongoing earnings rate for your purchases and how much you could save if you ever needed to use the card’s travel protections like trip delay insurance or primary rental car coverage.
+Compared to many other more premium travel cards, the $95 annual fee is quite manageable, especially considering the welcome bonus, the ongoing earnings rate for your purchases and how much you could save if you ever needed to use the card’s travel protections like trip delay insurance or primary rental car coverage.

 Best card for frequent travelers